utep-cs-systems-courses/arch1-project2-daamparan/project/README.md

 # Future Plans
 Within the next few days an implementation of a song will be attempted as well as the assembly portion of the code

+# Sunday 4/5 Update: Pt.2 Assembly Switch Statements
+Translating the first state of the state machine was not too dificult.
+By default this application already has the state activated to work with the assembly.
+HOWEVER, the assembly portion of the code seems to not work how it is suppose to
+A persistent error of internal error unsupported relocation error was given and with various debugging and online research no solution was found.
+The correct working section of state one is simply commented out so that is what the assembly is suppose to do.